October 8th, 2003

 So if a relocation caused an address to move between the “lower half” of a 64KB block and the “upper half”, additional fixing-up would have to be done to ensure that the arithmetic for the top half of the address was adjusted properly.
 Since compilers like to reorder instructions, that LDAH instruction could be far, far away, so the relocation record for the bottom half would have to have some way of finding the matching top half.

 What’s more, the compiler is clever and if it needs to compute addresses for two variables that are in the same 64KB region, it shares the LDAH instruction between them.
-If it were possible to relocate by a value that wasn’t a multiple of 64KB, then the compiler would no longer be able to do this optimization since it’s possible that after the relocation, the two variables no longer belonged to the same 64KB block.
+If it were possible to relocate by a value that wasn’t a multiple of 64KB, then the compiler would no longer be able to perform this optimization since it’s possible that after the relocation, the two variables no longer belonged to the same 64KB block.

 Forcing memory allocations at 64KB granularity solves all these problems.